rust-lang/book/src/ch19-03-pattern-syntax.md

 associated with the arm doesn’t have a variable that contains the actual value of the `id` field.
 The `id` field’s value could have been 10, 11, or 12, but the code that goes with that pattern doesn’t know which it is.
-The pattern code isn’t able to use the value from the `id` field, because we haven’t saved the `id` value in a variable.
+The pattern code isn’t able to use the value from the `id` field because we haven’t saved the `id` value in a variable.

 In the last arm, where we’ve specified a variable without a range, we do have the value available to use in the arm’s code in a variable named `id`.
 The reason is that we’ve used the struct field shorthand syntax.
-But we haven’t applied any test to the value in the `id` field in this arm, as we did with the first two arms: any value would match this pattern.
+But we haven’t applied any test to the value in the `id` field in this arm, as we did with the first two arms: Any value would match this pattern.

 Using `@` lets us test a value and save it in a variable within one pattern.

 ## Summary

 Rust’s patterns are very useful in distinguishing between different kinds of data.
-When used in `match` expressions, Rust ensures your patterns cover every possible value, or your program won’t compile.
+When used in `match` expressions, Rust ensures that your patterns cover every possible value, or your program won’t compile.
 Patterns in `let` statements and function parameters make those constructs more useful, enabling the destructuring of values into smaller parts and assigning those parts to variables.
 We can create simple or complex patterns to suit our needs.

 Next, for the penultimate chapter of the book, we’ll look at some advanced